Save big (up to $1,875) on small business tools with our free membership, business.com+

 Employee impact

-Burned-out employees are not only less engaged with work but also less healthy.
-According to The American Institute of Stress, “workplace stress costs more than $300 billion each year in healthcare, missed work and stress reduction.”
-Common manifestations of burnout include increased anxiety, irritability, weight gain or loss, frequent absences and susceptibility to illness.
+Burned-out employees are less engaged and less healthy.
+According to The American Institute of Stress, workplace stress costs more than $300 billion annually in healthcare expenses, missed work and stress-reduction efforts.
+Common manifestations of burnout include increased anxiety, irritability, weight fluctuations, higher workplace absenteeism and greater susceptibility to illness.

 Company impact